Verifying LLM Inference to Detect Model Weight Exfiltration: Non-Exhaustive Taxonomy of Exfiltration Vectors

 \subsection{Main Message Channel}

 An attacker may transmit secrets through the model’s ordinary user-facing outputs.
 In \textit{steganographic natural text}, seemingly benign responses embed bits (e.g., via synonym choice or punctuation patterns) that the attacker later decodes.
+This is the primary focus of this work.